alejcas/flask-session-plus/README.md

 #### Combine multiple sessions with different backends

-With Flask Session Plus you can use multiple different backends and choose what variables are saved on what backend.
+With Flask Session Plus you can use multiple different backends and choose what session variables are saved on what backend.

 ##### Python version:
-> For the moment it only works on python >= 3.6 (Minor changes have to be done to support python 2 and python 3 >= 3.4)
+> It works on python >= 3.4
+> For the moment it should work on python 2.7 but it is not tested yet.
+If something does not work properly please open a bug report.
+>

 ##### Install it with: